MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 - `PT_BEZIERTO` Specifies that this point is a control point or ending point for a Bzier spline.

 `PT_BEZIERTO` types always occur in sets of three.
 The current position defines the starting point for the Bzier spline.
 The first two `PT_BEZIERTO` points are the control points, and the third `PT_BEZIERTO` point is the ending point.
 The ending point becomes the new current position.
-If there are not three consecutive `PT_BEZIERTO` points, an error results.
+If there aren't three consecutive `PT_BEZIERTO` points, an error results.

    A `PT_LINETO` or `PT_BEZIERTO` type can be combined with the following constant by using the bitwise operator **OR** to indicate that the corresponding point is the last point in a figure and the figure is closed: